 Todd Saliman Biography

-Saliman served in the Cabinet for two governors.
-During Gov. Bill Ritter’s administration, he directed the Governor’s Office of State Planning and Budgeting, representing the governor as he worked with the legislature to develop and implement the state’s budget and other legislative and strategic initiatives.
-Saliman and his team worked with every state department to build the governor’s budget request – submitted annually to the Colorado legislature – and recommended and implemented plans to keep the budget balanced throughout the fiscal year.
-His office also prepared quarterly economic forecasts for the state.
-He guided the state budget during the great recession of 2008 and worked with legislative leadership to keep the budget balanced by cutting billions of dollars of state spending.
+Saliman is a former member of the Colorado General Assembly and spent four years on the Joint Budget Committee.
+He served in the Cabinets of Govs.
+Bill Ritter and John Hickenlooper.
+During Gov. Ritter’s administration, he directed the Office of State Planning and Budgeting, representing the governor as he worked with the legislature to develop and implement the state’s budget and other legislative and strategic initiatives.
+Saliman and his team also built the governor’s annual budget request, kept the budget balanced throughout the fiscal year, and prepared quarterly economic forecasts for the state.
+He guided Colorado’s budget during the great recession of 2008, and worked with legislative leadership to keep the budget balanced by cutting billions of dollars in state spending.
 When Gov. Hickenlooper was elected, Saliman continued as a senior advisor during the governor’s first legislative session and provided guidance and support on state budget and policy issues.